wavefrontHQ/docs/pages/doc/users_groups.md

 2. In the Default User Groups field
   * Start typing the name of additional groups to add groups.
   * Click the **x** next to a group name to remove groups.
 You cannot remove the Everyone group.

+The user gets the permissions from the group and any permissions set as **New User Default Permissions**.